jacobdcastro/personal-site/content/blogPosts/drafts/creating-my-first-full-stack-app-from-scratch.md

 By far the biggest obstacle was trying to clean up a lack of planning the server.
 I wouldn't have even known how to "plan" the development of this server before just... doing it.
 But I got over it.
 And it was finally time to whip up the frontend!

+Feel free to check out the live project at this [randomly generated Heroku URL](https://howling-nightmare-39429.herokuapp.com/) or peek into the [repo on Github](https://github.com/jacobdcastro/gamenightscore)!

 In the next blog post, I'll tell my story of developing the React app and some of the hardships I faced there.

-Feel free to follow me on Twitter ([@jacobdcastro](https://twitter.com/jacobdcastro/)) and look out for the announcement of the next blog posts!
+Follow me on Twitter ([@jacobdcastro](https://twitter.com/jacobdcastro/)) and look out for the announcement of the next blog posts!
+In the next two parts to this, I'll be talking about my journey on the frontend, and then a more in-depth look into the code base and how the app works technically.

+Thanks for reading!!!